BarisTutakli/blog/_posts/2021-11-15-for-foreach-array-lists.md

 Console.WriteLine(mixedArray[2]);
 ```

-In the code below, i tried to print all elements of numbersArray
+In the code below, i tried to print all elements of numbersArray.
 ```c#
 int[] numbersArray = {1,2,3,4,5,6,7,8,9};
 for (int i = 0; i < 10; i++)